PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 ### Constructor-Level Implementation

 Hash-consing is implemented at the object constructor level, where each cacheable type maintains its own global LRU cache.
 When objects are created, the system first checks if an identical instance exists in the cache before creating a new one.

-### Cache Key Strategy

-The system uses constructor arguments directly as cache keys, eliminating the need for complex hash key construction while ensuring that identical parameter combinations map to shared instances.
+See [Cache Key Strategy](#cache-key-strategy-1) in Implementation Strategy for details on how cache keys are constructed.

 ### Memory Optimization Benefits